 A number of automated detection technologies including coax and fiber fence sensors, microwave, seismic sensors and radar can provide some level of perimeter detection.
 However, smart thermal cameras combined with video analytics provide substantial advantages over these alternatives.
 One advantage is speed, which is so important when trying to stop an intruder.
 Only video provides the detail to display and record the “what and where” of an alert without need for additional verification systems.
 Knowing the size, location and nature of an event as it unfolds is the best way to mobilize a fast response.

-Thermal Cameras as Perimeter Intruder Detection Systems
+Perimeter Intruder Detection with Smart Thermal Systems

 This is where smart thermal cameras play an important role as perimeter intrusion detection systems.
 Thermal cameras are a perfect a human detector; they can see over the large distances typical of a perimeter application; and will ignore all the lighting problems that trigger false alerts for visible cameras.
 They detect intruders in bright sun, complete darkness, and poor weather, day and night.